Creating learning opportunities, and not recreating school subjects is a goal for our homeschool kids.

 - When you take a child past a pond and she tries to lift every leaf and every rock in search of living snails, to discover where a snail chooses to live, is that entertainment or education?

 - If he sits in a classroom with a teacher giving a lecture on polynomials, is that learning?

 - If he sits in front of an online learning class discussing Krebb’s cycle, is that learning?

 - What about watching a YouTube video on how to choose marine animals for his fish tank, is that educational?

 - Is it educational if a child learns how to count coins when she’s trying to sell you a plastic cupcake for .75 cents in her pink plastic kitchen?

 - Is it educational to take a food safety course to prep for a job at a local bakery?

 Look for the learning opportunities.

-Oldest daughter: British history.
+British history.
 May have started with Usborne books and transitioned into historical fiction.
 She read a lot of historical fiction.
 She wasn’t interested in being taught; she wasn’t interested in being told what to do (still isn’t).
-We stayed up in the night to watch Kate and Will’s wedding, when we’ve done travelling around the world, she’s been the most interested in museums and art galleries.
-She wasn’t all that interested when we studied Latin at home, but now she’s taken a couple semesters of Latin in her first university year and focussing on ancient roman and Greek civilization.
+We stayed up in the night to watch Kate and Will’s wedding, when we’ve done traveling around the world, she’s been the most interested in museums and art galleries.
+She wasn’t all that interested when we studied Latin at home, but now she’s taken a couple of semesters of Latin in her first university year and focusing on ancient Roman and Greek civilizations.

 Are you wondering how you can help your child read?